 Two lines where EN \ 5000.
-Four lines where EN \geq 5000.
+Four lines where EN $\geq$ 5000.

-The strength of spring lines should be the same as that of the head, stern and breast lines.
-If the number of head, stern and breast lines is increased in conjunction with an adjustment to the strength of the lines, the number of spring lines should be likewise increased, but rounded up to the nearest even number.
+The ship design minimum breaking load of spring lines should be the same as that of the head. stern and breast lines.
+If the number of head, stern and breast lines is increased in conjunction with an adjustment to the ship design minimum breaking load of the lines, the number of spring lines should be taken as follows, but rounded up to the nearest even number.